Crazy 8s (band)

 Crazy 8s is an American rock and ska band from Oregon.
+Although widely recognized as being a ska band, the manager and other members deny this label.
+In 1991 the band was described as "Original razor-tight horn lines ride upon endless clots of tropical polyrhythms ranging from ska and reggae to harder funk fusions."

 History

 Formation and first album

 The Crazy 8s were formed in Corvallis, Oregon as "The Cheeks" in 1982.
 However, because a UK band had already used this name, the band changed its name to "The Sweet Cheeks."
-During their earliest days, they were notorious for their raucous frat house party gigs and mostly covered songs by their favorite bands.
+During their earliest days, they were banned from Oregon State.
 Later in 1982, Todd Duncan, former sax player of Eugene rock band "The Sneakers", proposed that The Sweet Cheeks open for Billy Rancher and the Unreal Gods at La Bamba's in Portland.
 The month before the gig, Todd changed the name of the band to "Crazy 8s" and added several new songs to the band's lineup.
-The members of the newly monikered group were noticed by Tony DeMicoli, the owner of La Bamba's, during their performance and he hired the band to perform in the upcoming months.
-In addition, Crazy 8s became a regular opening act for Billy Rancher's band.
+During their performance, the members of the newly monikered group were noticed by Tony DeMicoli, the owner of La Bamba's, who hired the band to perform in the upcoming months.